 Engulfment occurs when we lose who we are in our love relationship.
 We not only lose our preferences – we may not even know what are preferences are anymore!
 People who have a fear of intimacy may be overly anxious about losing themselves, which makes them extremely guarded and hard to know.
 They may fear being trapped or suffocated, which can create relationship conflict.

 Sometimes our relationship fears make us afraid our partner will change; other times we fear he or she won’t change at all.
 Even good changes can be stressful to deal with!
 When familiar habits and routines are changed, we feel a sense of unease because we have adjustments to make, new routines to create.
 Our perception of our love relationship – and even our partner – changes.
 And, of course, romantic relationships change over time.

 Talking honestly about changes is the best way to deal with this relationship conflict.
 Discussing relationship fears, hopes, motivations, and practical issues will make changes blend in with the daily routine in a much smoother way.
 Even fighting about your feelings is better than repressing or stuffing them down.

 Most of us don’t want to be alone; we’re dismayed at the thought of being rejected or abandoned.
 Even the healthiest people have some fear of abandonment.
 We know we could survive alone, but life is better and easier with others (this is a primal instinct).
 We fear being left, rejected, or physically or even emotionally distant from your loved ones.

 Becoming independent and emotionally healthy with your own life is one way to overcome this love fear.

-If you have any thoughts or questions about overcoming love fears – or you’re scared to fall in love – please comment below…
+If you have any thoughts about overcoming love fears – or you’re scared to fall in love – please comment below…